migmorales22/SSH-Nested-Loop-Multivendor/README.md

 username = "XXXXX"
 password = "XXXXX"
 ```
 **Note:** In line 24, you might wanna put the command used by your vendor of choices that lets you runs a command and give you the whole output of this one.
-If you dont want it, just erase this line.
+If you don't want it, just erase this line.

 For example in Huawei:
 ```js
     comm.send("screen-length 0 temporary\n")
 ```

+Customize the script to whatever are your needs, and you should be good to go.!!

 ## Requirements

 * Paramiko
 * Time
+* Python 3.9 =>